The original Quora question in full:

 That statement is nonsense!

-Any protein has a propensity to grow fungus.
+Any protein can grow fungus.

 Leave any protein unattended and you’ll find fungus.